The ancient riverside city of Worcester

 An important cathedral city for a thousand years, Worcester has played its part in shaping Britain today and it was a key battleground in the English Civil War, site of the epic final battle in1651 when Oliver Cromwell’s army defeated King Charles II's Cavaliers.

-Worcester is the birthplace of the composer Sir Edward Elgar, and also where the British Medical Association (BMA) was founded in the Board Room of the old Worcester Royal Infirmary building in Castle Street in 1832.
+Worcester is the birthplace of the composer Sir Edward Elgar (actually in the village of Lower Broadheath 3 miles outside Worcester) and also where the British Medical Association (BMA) was founded in the Board Room of the old Worcester Royal Infirmary building in Castle Street in 1832.

 Throughout the years, Worcester’s fortunes were based on glove making, pottery manufacture (Royal Worcester Porcelain), salmon fisheries (long gone), and the famous Worcestershire sauce, which was first sold in 1838 by John Wheeley Lea and William Henry Perrins (Lea and Perrins), dispensing chemists from Broad Street.
 They later built a large factory, which is still the main production site for the sauce today.